gtiley/EvolutionaryGenomics/docs/activities/populationGenomics1.md

 ### References
 [^1]: Elgvin TO, et al. 2017.
 The genomic mosaicism of hybrid speciation.
 Sci Adv.
 3:e1602996.
+[^2]: Poplin R, et al. 2018.
+Scaling accurate genetic variant discovery to tens of thousands of samples. bioRxiv doi:10.1101/201178
-[^2]: Li H. 2014.
+[^3]: Li H. 2014.
 Toward better understanding of artifacts in variant calling from high-coverage samples.
 Bioinformatics 30:2843-2851.